Debneil/electric-vehicle-routing-problem/README.md

 # Instructions

-  1. Run the python script.
+  1. Run the python script (evrp-script.py).
   2. Follow the onscreen instructions, which have been provided below as well.
   3. Sample test cases can be found in testcases.txt